 There is a separate partition for forwarded raw messages for which Records were not created, because no log mapper was available.

-Partitions for unmapped messages
+Partition for unparsed or unmapped messages

-Partition for CSE Signals
+Partition for Cloud SIEM Signals

-CSE Signals are retained in the sec_signal partition.
+Cloud SIEM Signals are retained in the sec_signal partition.
 Signals are saved in JSON format, and support search by keyword and nested attributes.

 The sec_signal partition is automatically generated, and its contents are retained for two years, at no additional cost.